Sankalp55/internship-project/readme.md

 ## Overview

-This project provides a clean starting point for an internship management portal.
+This project provides a clean starting point for an management portal.
 It includes:

 - **Users app** for authentication and profile handling